 Within the USVI, a significant portion of the population still lives in areas without access to a potable water distribution system.
 For these areas, rainwater collection is the primary source of water for household use.
 Unfortunately, most private rainwater collection systems fail to meet the minimal drinking water standards.
 As a result, individuals residing in these areas either purchase their drinking water separately or risk their health by consuming water not fit for human consumption.

-Our Recovery Plan proposes \$43,080,000 for waterline expansion to unserved areas including the Bordeaux area in the West End of St. Thomas, water production and distribution system upgrades, and rehabilitation of existing waterlines that are past their useful life.
+Our Recovery Plan proposes \$15,727,500 for waterline expansion to unserved areas in the Territory, water production and distribution system upgrades, and rehabilitation of existing waterlines and pump stations that are past their useful life.